 Navigate the website as you normally would > Click on “Stop” when you are done.

 Another dialog box should show you all the steps that you have taken.
 Simply add

 WAIT SECONDS=XX to the bottom, then hit “Save & Close”.

 Finally, all that is left is to replay and repeat the macro.
 Click on the iMacros icon > Under the “Play” tab > Select the previously recorded macro > Then just set to repeat as many times as you like > Play Loop.

 For you guys who want more, you can actually manually edit the macro and add in your own commands.
 Check out the iMacros Wiki for the official documentation.

 WHICH IS THE BEST?

 Personally, I am leaning towards using macros.
-It may be quite a hassle to set up at first, but it simply offers a lot of flexibility – Even the power of log into websites, click on tabs, etc… But if you want simplicity, then just install any of the auto-reload extensions.
+It may be quite a hassle to set up at first, but it offers a lot of flexibility – They can also automatically sign in, click on tabs, etc… But if you want simplicity, then just install any of the auto-reload extensions.

 Thank you for reading, and we have come to the end of this guide.
 I hope this has helped you to better understand, and if you have anything to share with this guide, please feel free to comment below.
 Good luck and may the cyber force be with you.